Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: The mirror P=W conjecture

-When $Y$ is affine, which will be our case of main interest, the perverse Leray filtration admits a geometric description. \begin{thm}\cite{Cataldolef} Let $f:X \to Y$ be a map of varieties with $Y$ being affine.
-Choose a constructible sheaf $K^\bullet \in D_c^b(X)$.
-Then there is a generic flag of subvarieties $Y_{\bullet} \subset Y$, with the pre-image flag $X_\bullet \subset X$, such that
+\begin{thm}\cite{Cataldolef} Let $f:X \to Y$ be a morphism of varieties with $Y$ being affine and $K^\bullet \in D_c^b(X)$ be a constructible sheaf.
+Then for a flag of subvarieties $Y_{\bullet} \subset Y$ obtained by the linear hyperplane sections in sufficiently general position, the perverse filtration is given by

-where $Y_k \subset Y$ has the codimension $k$.
-In particular, if $f$ is proper, then the spectral sequence for the filtration $P_\bullet$ degenerates at $E_2$-page. \end{thm} In particular the length of the filtration depends on the dimension of $Y$,
+where $Y_r \subset Y$ has the codimension $r$ and $X_\bullet \subset X$ is the pre-image flag.
+In particular, if $f$ is proper, then the spectral sequence for the filtration $P^f_\bullet$ degenerates at the $E_2$-page. \end{thm} In particular, the length of the perverse filtration depends on the dimension of $Y$,

 For any quasi-projective variety $U$, there exists a universal affinization map